Hamza-ut/dose_response_timepoint_selection/README.md

 #### 5. Dose response smoothness (Measure of how smoothly the responses (e.g., mean OD values) change as the dose increases.
 It is particularly important for ensuring that the dose-response curve has a consistent, logical trend without abrupt jumps or fluctuations)

 ### How to run:
-run the .py file, the script will ask for json file.json (samples included)
+run the .py file, the script will ask for config.json.
+Sample configs are added to repo.

-To run the script succesfully, you json config file must have the following:
+To run the script succesfully, your json config file must have the following:
 ```json
 {
     "file_path_raw": "full file path to your csv file",